A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Product scope is the feature and functions that characterize a product, service, or result.

-Product scope defines how a product should work, how should it look like, what traits it will have.
+Product scope defines how a product should work, what it should look like, what traits it will have.
 It’s all about the product and its functionality.

 The project scope defines the work required to produce a product, service or result that is described by the product scope.

-It means that project scope includes the product scope, plus the efforts required to analyze and research product requirements, assure quality, manage the project team, hand-off the product, etc.
+It means that the project scope includes the product scope, plus the efforts required to analyze and research product requirements, assure quality, manage the team, hand off the product, etc.

 So, do not forget.
-You need a vision of the project scope at the top of a WBS.
+You need a vision of the project scope at the top of a work breakdown structure.

 2. Deliverable-Oriented Structure